How to audit your Google Ads account like a pro

 - What do you consider a successful account?

-Next, what are you not seeing?
-What is not being tracked or only used in certain campaigns?
-Geddes says that the most common conversions not being tracked are phone calls, downloads, and mailto links.
-Geddes suggests using Google’s conversion action sets and adding different conversions together and applying different activities to different campaigns.
+Use Google’s conversion action sets and adding different conversions together and applying different activities to different campaigns, Geddes said.
 This way you can use interaction goals for top of funnel and CPA goals for bottom of funnel.

 Account settings

-Once you’re happy with the conversions or know what needs to be fixed, Geddes suggests looking at campaign settings.
+Once you’re happy with the conversions or know what needs to be fixed, look at campaign settings.
 What you’re looking for is consistency in the setup process.

 - Are all of the campaign targeting the same locations?